pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Adventuring/Structure of the Campain.md

 In short, who controls the [[Promises of Victory/Worldbuilding/Things/Stoalium\|Stoalium]] supplies, has the upper hand in the Battle for [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]].
 Because of that, for both sides, Controlling the [[Promises of Victory/Worldbuilding/Regions/Todo/Mines of Torrar\|Mines of Torrar]], [[Promises of Victory/Worldbuilding/Regions/🏰Herbstbog/Herbstbog\|Herbstbog]] and [[Promises of Victory/Worldbuilding/Regions/🏰Edschmied/Edschmied\|Edschmied]] is the Key to Wining the war.

-In reality [[Promises of Victory/Worldbuilding/Things/Stoalium\|Stoalium]] is the remans of the nerves of [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] and the power bolstering properties wear off at the most Ciritcal Moment.
+In Reality [[Promises of Victory/Worldbuilding/Things/Stoalium\|Stoalium]] is the remans of the nerves of [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] and the power bolstering properties wear off at the most Critical Moment.
 This leads to the endless war going back and fourth.
 With one party pushing right to the enemy's gate, but then loosing by a sudden turn of events.

 The party can learn, that the [[Promises of Victory/Worldbuilding/Things/Stoalium\|Stoalium]] is the reason for this unending loop, that they can use to end the conflict once and for all.